 - Take CRIXIVAN with water.
 You can also take CRIXIVAN with other beverages such as skim or non-fat milk, juice, coffee, or tea.

-water at least one hour before or two hours after a meal.
-Or you can take
+with water at least one hour before or two hours after a meal.
+Or you can

 - It is critical to drink plenty of fluids while taking CRIXIVAN.
 Adults should drink at least six 8ounce glasses of liquids (preferably water) throughout the day, every day.
 Your health care provider will give you further instructions on the amount of fluid that you should drink.
 CRIXIVAN can cause kidney stones.
 Having enough fluids in your body should help reduce the chances of forming a kidney stone.
 Call your doctor or other health care provider if you develop kidney pains (middle to lower stomach or back pain) or blood in the urine.